Stefan Ploner

 VISTA revealing slower blood flow in neovascularization (top-left of FAZ) in a motion-corrected OCTA scan of a 30 y/o PDR patient.

-The goal of my PhD is to fill these gaps and to bring these promising advancements to the clinic.
-To make this possible, I’m in close collaboration with the Biomedical Optical Imaging and Biophotonics Group at the Massachusetts Institute of Technology, the group who built the first and still develops most advanced ophthalmic OCT systems to date.
-Our developments are transferred to clinical application at the New England Eye Center, the first clinic that used OCT technology in patient care.
-To meet workflow requirements, I jointly consider algorithmic complexity as well as recent hardware architectures to provide most accurate results in outstanding runtimes.
+I’m in close collaboration with the Biomedical Optical Imaging and Biophotonics Group at the Massachusetts Institute of Technology, the group who built the first and continues to develop most advanced ophthalmic OCT systems to date.
+Our joint developments are transferred to clinical application at the New England Eye Center, the first clinic that used OCT technology in patient care.
+Together with researchers at the Center for Ophthalmic Optics & Lasers at the Oregon Health and Science University, joint investigations are performed in new imaging technologies.

 Academic CV